 As an essential part of the vaccination, the procedure is the use of the living virus which will only keep 3 weeks after issuing from the laboratory, stocks of the vaccine cannot be carried and must be specially ordered before use.

 Although Distemper is usually a disease affecting young dogs, those up to 5 years of age or more may be affected.
-Old dogs usually have had the experience of the disease in their youth and have developed an immunity, in general it is not worthwhile to vaccinate a dog over 5 years old.
+Old dogs usually have had the experience of the disease in their youth and have developed an immunity, in general, it is not worthwhile to vaccinate a dog over 5 years old.

 The ideal age to vaccinate is 4 to 6 months but dogs may be done at any age.

 The symptoms of distemper are usually fairly characteristic.
 In the first stages of the disease the dog is off-color and shows a slight discharge; from both eyes.
-Very soon afterwards it is common for pneumonia or nervous symptoms or both to develop.
+Very soon afterward it is common for pneumonia or nervous symptoms or both to develop.

 The nervous form of Distemper is untreatable and probably accounts for the heaviest losses from the disease.
 Approximately 25% of dogs suffering from the disease show nervous symptoms and almost all of these die or have to be destroyed.